corona-python/corona-model/README.md

 #### True Number of Cases
 Things get interesting here.
 While the replication factor changes as mitigation and containment measure are introduced, I could never correlate the conventional estimate for R0 (2.2 to 2.6) with any reasonable model based on puublished number of cases.
 In my opionion, the number of actual cases is a minimum of 2X and more likely 4X what is being reported by CDC.
 I may re-calibrate the model based on 4X reported cases instead of 2X as shown here.
+As of May 4, news outlets are reporting that the true number could be as much as 10X what is being officially reported.
+This uncertainty is due to the lack of testing in USA.
+Without routine testing, we can only make our best guess as to the true numbers, however, this is mostly a problem with the absolute values being reported.
+Differential trends as a reaction to policy implementations (testing, lockdown, etc) will be mostly unaffected.
+Confused and frustrated by the lack of a comprehensive federal plan for testing?
+Me too.

 #### Attack/Decay
 How quickly the transistions to and from lockdown occur can have a major impact on the number of infections.
 The model uses separate